tactics-osrs/ExponentialMultiplier/README.md

 # Exponential Multiplier

-This is a simple batch script titled "Exponential Multiplier" that performs exponential multiplication of the number 2, up to a maximum of 5 times.
+This is a simple batch script that performs exponential multiplication of the number 2, up to a maximum of 5 times.

 ## Features
 - The script prompts the user to input the number of times they want to perform the exponential multiplication.